wdporter/acim/text/3-the-innocent-perception/index.md

 #### substituted

-3.&emsp;The ego is the questioning aspect of the post-separation self; post-separation self was made rather than created.
+3. The ego is the questioning aspect of the post-separation self; post-separation self was made rather than created.
 <sup>2</sup>The ego is capable of asking questions but not of perceiving meaningful answers, because meaningful answers would involve knowledge and cannot be perceived.
 <sup>3</sup>The mind is therefore confused, because only One-mindedness can be without confusion.
 <sup>4</sup>A separated or divided mind must be confused.